-In order to teleoperate the robot with a real joystick, the main trigger button of the joystick must be pressed.
+In order to teleoperate the robot with a real USB joystick (connected via /dev/js0), the main trigger button of the joystick must be pressed.
 The Deadman Switch button will reflect whether the trigger button is pressed properly or not.
 If it is not, movement of the joystick will not result in any change in movement of the robot.
 If the trigger is pressed, then moving the joystick to the desired direction will result in teleoperation and will be reflected in the display as a line in the "joystick" display.

-3.2.12 Personality Window
+3.1.14 Personality Window

-The last entry in the Command menu is Personality, which invokes the personality window (Figure 28).
-The personality window allows the user to interactively modify the behavioral parameters values of the robots2 in terms of the individual parameters or more abstract groupings such as personality traits.
+The last entry in the Command menu is Personality, which invokes the personality window (Figure 29).
+The personality window allows the user to interactively modify the behavioral parameters values of the robots1 in terms of the individual parameters or more abstract groupings such as personality traits.